-- Pro Forma balances include the issuance of the following: - (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 337,399 shares of common stock issuable by the registrant upon the conversion of interest accrued under the 8% Unsubordinated Convertible Notes ("Interest Shares") (The Principal Shares and Interest Shares are referred to collectively as the "Shares"). - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise outstanding investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iv) 542,102 shares of our common stock issuable upon the exercise of outstanding Placement Agent Warrants at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns. - (v) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
-The Series DConvertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
+- Pro Forma balances include the issuance of the following: - (i) up to 4,242,515 shares of common stock underlying the principal amount of registrants 8% Unsubordinated Convertible Notes ("Principal Shares") - (ii) up to 339,401 shares of common stock issuable by the registrant upon the conversion of interest accrued under the 8% Unsubordinated Convertible Notes ("Interest Shares") (The Principal Shares and Interest Shares are referred to collectively as the "Shares"). - (iii) up to 2,121,258 shares (the "Investor Warrant Shares") of common stock issuable upon the exercise outstanding investor's warrants (the "Investor Warrants") at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with 8% Unsubordinated Convertible Notes offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iv) 542,102 shares of our common stock issuable upon the exercise of outstanding Placement Agent Warrants at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns. - (v) up to 3,108,356 shares of common stock underlying the outstanding Series DConvertible Preferred Stock which is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
 There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares. - (vi) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants at an exercise price of \$0.25 per share that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016 ("Series F Warrant Shares").